 Conditions for seeing specialist doctors in the UK

 There are a number of medical specialists in the UK, also known as consultants.
 To see a specialist in the UK on the NHS, you will need a referral from your GP.
-Self-referrals can only be made for sexual health services and accident and emergency (A&E) treatment.
+Self-referrals are only possible for sexual health services and accident and emergency (A&E) treatment.

 Most specialists in the UK will be based within hospitals.
-If you are referred to a specialist in the UK, you are free to choose your consultant and the hospital where you are seen.
-You can make the appointment online through the NHS e-referral service.
+If you receive a referral to a specialist in the UK, you are free to choose your consultant and the hospital where you are seen.
+Make the appointment online through the NHS e-referral service.

 More information on specialists in the UK available here.

 You can find a doctor in the UK through personal recommendation or through running a location-based search in a directory such as Yellow Pages which will have a list of doctors in the UK based by area.
 You can also search GP services by location on the NHS website.
 The NHS search enables you to compare surgeries in your area by user rating, number of registered patients, recommendation score and whether it offers online services such as electronic prescriptions and online appointment booking.

 You can also assess performance ratings of doctors in the UK on the Care Quality Commission (CQC) website.

 What to do when seeing a UK doctors